How Long Does It Take To Move House? What You Need To Know!

 - Clean your oven

 This is a job you can do early and cross off your to-do list!
 If you can spare the money get someone in to do it for you, that really is a luxury and a massive time saver!!

 - Buy a packing tape dispenser

-This was one piece of kit I was really glad I’d invested in, it was super speedy, especially with the pre-assembled boxes!
+The dispenser was one piece of kit I was delighted I’d invested in, it was super speedy, especially with the pre-assembled boxes!

 - Keep in contact with your estate agents